KellerJordan/modded-nanogpt/README.md

 * 0.8B tokens instead of 10B
 * 3.8 minutes on 8xH100 instead of 45

+It has been hyperoptimized by the community, and has become a good baseline from which to perform research on the architecture/optimizer/etc.

 It uses the following techniques:
 * Modernized architecture: Rotary embeddings, QK-Norm, and ReLU^2.
 * New optimizer: [Muon - Momentum Orthogonalized by Newton-schulz](https://github.com/KellerJordan/Muon).